 Professor Anenson is an Associate Professor of Business Law at the Robert H. Smith School of Business, University of Maryland, and a Senior Fellow in the Department of Business Law & Taxation at Monash University.
-She is an Associate Director of the interdisciplinary Center for the Study of Business Ethics, Regulation, and Crime (C-BERC) and an Affiliate Faculty to the Department of Criminology and Criminal Justice.
+She is an Associate Director of the Center for the Study of Business Ethics, Regulation, and Crime (C-BERC) and an Affiliate Faculty to the Department of Criminology and Criminal Justice.
 She is the Core Coordinator for the business law curriculum and helped form the new Business Law Fellows Program.
 She serves as a faculty advisor to the Business Law Society and to the Alpha Kappa Psi Business Fraternity.
-She was honored with the Smith School Top 15 Percent Teaching Awards for the 2007-2008, 2008-2009, 2009-2010, and 2012-2013 academic years.
+She was honored with the Smith School Distinguished Teaching Awards for the 2007-2008, 2008-2009, 2009-2010, 2012-2013, and 2014-2015 academic years.

-Professor Anenson’s primary expertise is in American equity law.
+Professor Anenson is an internationally recognized scholar working in the area of American equity law and the related areas of remedies, private law, and jurisprudence.
 Equitable principles arise in a variety of commercial settings comprising unfair competition, contracts, corporate governance, and financial fraud.
-Professor Anenson has focused her research on equitable defenses, including laches, unclean hands, and estoppel.
-Her studies have been attempting to build a theoretical foundation for these historic defenses in modern litigation.
-She is currently developing a theory of statutory discretion for the clean hands doctrine in federal regulation.
+Professor Anenson’s pioneering research has focused on equitable defenses, including laches, unclean hands, and estoppel.
+Her studies have been building a theoretical foundation for these historic defenses in modern litigation.
+One of her projects centers on current issues concerning the fusion of law and equity.
+Another project is developing a theory of statutory interpretation and equitable discretion in federal regulation.
 Her secondary research stream is interdisciplinary and involves pension law and policy.
-Her most recent article, “Reforming Public Pensions,” is forthcoming in the Yale Journal of Law & Policy.
+Her most recent article, “Reforming Public Pensions,” was published as the lead article in the Yale Law & Policy Review.

 Professor Anenson’s research has earned numerous awards, including the two most prestigious international awards given by the Academy of Legal Studies in Business (ALSB).
-(Hoeber Awards, 2005, 2006, 2007) (Holmes-Cardozo Awards, 2004, 2005, 2007, 2009).
+(Ralph C. Hoeber Memorial Awards, 2005, 2006, 2007) (Holmes-Cardozo Awards, 2004, 2005, 2007, 2009).
 Several of her articles have been published in the leading business law journal, as well as in journals at top law schools.
 Her research has been widely cited in academic articles, leading law textbooks, and court opinions.

 Prior to academia, Professor Anenson held positions in industry and law as an export manager, international business consultant, judicial attorney, and commercial litigator.
 She joined the Smith School faculty in 2007.